-18 Rupert Sheldrake's theory of "Morphic Resonance" proposes that living organisms and other selforganizing systems, such as crystals, inherit a collective memory that influences their form and behavior.
+17 Rupert Sheldrake's theory of "Morphic Resonance" proposes that living organisms and other selforganizing systems, such as crystals, inherit a collective memory that influences their form and behavior.
 This theory suggests that past instances of a process or behavior make it easier for subsequent instances to occur.
 Essentially, nature operates on a "habit" rather than strict fixed laws, with past events influencing present and future ones.

-Mr and Mrs Average are what we are in terms of the mental and physical apparatus that is a birthright or a 'given'.
-We might do our best to improve on the model but even an ability and will to do so is in itself to some extent part of this 'given'.
+will to do so is in itself to some extent part of this 'given'.
 Bodies, as well as minds, are grafted in us before we had choice in the matter.
-Some say that one chooses one's parents, a claim in a simple sentence that embodies a huge amount of underlying philosophy whether or not verbalised or not.
+Some say that one chooses one's parents, a claim in a simple sentence that embodies a huge amount of underlying philosophy whether or not verbalised.

 Some aspects of our being appear as quintessentially identifiable with who we feel and think we are - below the level of how we normally present ourselves to others, or to ourselves.
 They might not be, for the most part, the obvious circumstantial indicators of our self-image.
-A certain way of lying in bed, for instance, may induce in some people the homely feeling that this is their personal True North; the way they lay abed as a child.
+A certain way of lying in bed, for instance, may induce in someone the homely feeling that this is their personal True North; the way they lay abed as a child.
 It is like a homecoming to ourselves, whatever the world can throw at us.